ayusharyakashyap/Julius-Caesar-NLP/README.md

-# Retrieval-Augmented Generation (RAG) System for Julius Caesar NLP Project
+# Retrieval-Augmented Generation (RAG) System for *Julius Caesar*

-This repository contains a complete, end-to-end Retrieval-Augmented Generation (RAG) pipeline developed specifically for Shakespeare’s *Julius Caesar*.
-The purpose of this project is to create an explainable, accurate question-answering system that does not hallucinate, and instead grounds every generated answer in the actual text of the play.
+This repository contains a complete, production-ready Retrieval-Augmented Generation (RAG) system designed specifically for Shakespeare’s *The Tragedy of Julius Caesar*.
+The objective of this project is to build an academically reliable, explainable question-answering system that bases every generated answer on actual passages from the play.
+This removes hallucinations and ensures precision suitable for ICSE-level literature work.

+The system combines dialogue chunks, contextual windows, scene introductions, and external notes to build a rich retrieval base.
+A hybrid retrieval pipeline is used to identify, rank, assemble, and provide accurate grounded answers.

 ---

 ## 1. Project Overview

-Large Language Models (LLMs) are powerful, but they can hallucinate when asked about detailed content from literature.
-To avoid this problem, this project uses a RAG architecture.
-Instead of allowing the LLM to answer freely, the system retrieves relevant passages directly from *Julius Caesar* and uses them as grounding context.
+Large Language Models often hallucinate when answering detailed literature-based questions.
+To prevent this, the system implements a Hybrid RAG pipeline.
+Instead of letting the LLM generate answers using memorized or approximate knowledge, the system retrieves the most relevant passages from a structured database of Julius Caesar content.

-The LLM then generates answers only after reading the retrieved text.
-This makes the system factual, reliable, and aligned with Shakespeare's original writing.
+This ensures that every answer remains:

+- text-accurate
+- non-hallucinated
+- traceable
+- academically reliable

-This project includes:
+The project includes:

-- Document ingestion
+- Full ingestion of Julius Caesar (dialogues, scene intros, notes)
-- Text cleaning and preprocessing
+- Text cleaning and structured metadata extraction
-- Intelligent semantic chunking
+- Semantic chunking with contextual windows
-- Embedding generation
+- Transformer-based embedding generation
-- Storage in a vector database (ChromaDB)
+- Vector indexing with ChromaDB
-- Semantic search and retrieval
+- Two-stage retrieval (semantic + reranking)
-- Context assembly and ranking
-- Grounded LLM answer generation
+- Grounded answer generation using Gemini
-- A FastAPI backend to expose the system
+- FastAPI backend
+- Optional Streamlit user interface

 ---

 ## 2. What the System Does

-The RAG system is able to:
+The system functions as a complete end-to-end retrieval-augmented generation pipeline.
+It:

+- Loads the full text of the play and supporting notes
-- Load and process the complete play of *Julius Caesar*
+- Cleans and preprocesses the raw content
-- Convert the cleaned text into meaningful semantic chunks
+- Breaks the text into meaningful, retrieval-friendly chunks
-- Represent each chunk as an embedding
+- Converts chunks into embeddings
-- Store embeddings in a vector index for efficient similarity search
+- Stores embeddings in ChromaDB
-- Accept user questions as input
+- Accepts a user query and embeds it
-- Retrieve the most relevant parts of the play
+- Retrieves the most contextually relevant chunks
+- Reranks them with a cross-encoder
-- Assemble these into a coherent context
+- Assembles the final grounding context
-- Generate an accurate, grounded final answer using the LLM

-This design ensures that every answer can be traced back to known source text, which eliminates hallucination and maintains literary correctness.
+- Generates a citation-rich, text-supported answer via Gemini

+Every answer is grounded strictly in the retrieved text chunks.

 ---

-## 3. System Architecture
+## 3. Full System Architecture

 Below is the architecture diagram, preserved exactly as provided: